In this post, you’ll learn how to quickly and confidently order low carb at Chipotle.

 - Red tomatillo salsa

 - Extra guacamole ($1.95 extra)

 That’s 570 calories and 9 net carbs.
 This should be enough for most appetites.
 If you’re worried, ask the server for cheese, extra sour cream, and a scoop of chorizo which are three of their most calorie-dense low carb items.
 For drinks, I recommend getting a free glass of ice water.

 What I ordered

 I ordered the same thing I just recommended.
-A Chipotle Salad with Double Chicken and Guacamole.
+A Chipotle Chicken Salad with double chicken and guacamole.

 It looked monstrous and tasted amazing.
 My friend who joined me for lunch was shocked by how quickly I finished all the food.
 He thought I would be taking most of it to go.
 To be honest, I could have eaten another one.
 This is the best meal I’ve had during the fast food challenge and I’ve had some good ones.

-I went back a week later to try the steak and wasn’t quite as impressed.
+I went back a week later to try the Chipotle Steak Salad, another keto friendly Chipotle order, and wasn’t quite as impressed.

 The steak is a bit dry to the taste and loosely packs into the servers’ spoon so you don’t get quite as much per serving compared to the chicken.